Measure and improve employee morale with a Celpax device. FAQs:

 How can I get 1 free Celpax?

-Join signups from 60 countries and measure and improve employee mood for free (1 door only).
+Join signups from 60 countries and measure and improve employee morale for free (1 door only).

 Getting more Celpax devices for your exit doors, or comparing workplaces means going premium.
 We have a waiting list when there’s high demand.